 An NDA may be mutual (in that it applies both ways), or it may be ‘one way’ (in that it applies to one contracting party only).

-It is common for the NDA to be among the first documents to be signed when the parties start a business relationship.
-This ensures that commercially sensitive information/documentation can begin flowing to achieve the commercial purpose without fear that it will get into the wrong hands.
+This ensures that commercially sensitive information/documentation can begin flowing to achieve the commercial purpose without fear of falling into the wrong hands.

 Are Confidentiality Agreements and Non-Disclosure Agreements the same thing?